 As every Gi player (and Judoka, for that matter) can testify, grappling after a few years is impossible without the heavy use of BJJ finger tape.
 Whether it is used on a certain finger, joints, a few fingers or all of them you’ll see it everywhere.
 It is so prevalent that people sometimes mistake it for a fashion statement.
-However, arthritis is a real problem in BJJ and tape sure provides a way to deal with it.
+However, arthritis is a real problem in the BJJ world and tape sure provides a way to deal with it.
 At least in the short term.

 What Happens To The Fingers?

-People that train exclusively (or just often) in the Gi, base their game around gripping the material very much.
+People that train exclusively (or just often) in Jiu-Jitsu Gi, base their game around gripping the material very much.
 Sleeve grips, pant grips, lapel grips, belt grips, you name it.
 Every part of the Gi is fair game and people use it to the maximum to get an advantage.
-Gi manufacturers even try to make sturdier Gis to make gripping them harder.
+Gi manufacturers even try to make sturdier Gis make gripping them harder.
 This results in peoples’ fingers cracking and snapping all over.
 Before long, you’re taping your fingers together just to be able to train.

 Best Finger Tape On The Market

 Finger tapping for BJJ starts with one very important step – choosing the best tape available to you.
 You’d be surprised how much pain you can spare yourself if you start using BJJ finger tape as soon as you notice the first signs of arthritis.
 So let’s take a look at a few solid tape products available on the market: